PR-Peri/PR-Peri.github.io/README.md

 3. Install the theme (run the command inside your site directory): `bundle install`
 4. Replace the current theme in your `_config.yml` file with `theme: jekyll-theme-clean-blog`.
 5. Build your site: `bundle exec jekyll serve`
+6. Add the following line into gemFile -> gem 'webrick' for gem versions >= 4.0.0

-Assuming there are no errors and the site is building properly, follow these steps next:
+7. If 5. does not work, try the following command -> bundle install -> 'bundle exec jekyll serve' Assuming there are no errors and the site is building properly, follow these steps next:

 1. Create the following pages if they do not exist already (or change the extension of existing markdown files from `.md` to `.html`):